andylemin/PFUI/README.md

 interjection - Informal; "an exclamation indicating disagreement or rejection".

-**PFUI Firewall** provides a "Deny-by-Default PF based DNS-Firewall", by tightly coupling Unbound's DNS and OpenBSD's PF Firewall.
+**PFUI Firewall** provides a "Deny-by-Default PF based DNS-Firewall".
+By tightly coupling Unbound's DNS and OpenBSD's PF Firewall, egress traffic can be controlled with DNS Blacklists, instead of allowing any traffic outbound.

 ------